ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

 ![](/media/2019-12-13-custom-instance.png)

-2. Under the environment drop down select “Custom container”
+1. Under the environment drop down select “Custom container”

 Then in the “Docker container image” box enter the path to the registry you pushed your image to.
 Mine is: zainrizvi/deeplearning-container-tf2-with-r:latest-gpu

 ![](/media/2019-12-13-custom-container.png)

-3. Click create, and in few minutes your notebook will be ready.
+1. Click create, and in few minutes your notebook will be ready.
 You can open it up and see that TensorFlow is ready to go

    ![](/media/2019-12-13-running-notebook-1.png)

 And there you go, you now have an R notebook that can run Tensorflow on GPUs!

+# It wasn't all Roses and Rainbows

+The more astute among you may have noticed that while [the script I previously demoed](https://zainrizvi.io/blog/using-gpus-with-r-in-jupyter-lab/) was just, well, a single script, the dockerfile above contains six different scripts which seem to be the original script split into six parts.
+The eagle eyed may even notice that some parts of the script have been slightly changed, and that I'm no longer compiling XGboost.

+Turns out the Deep Learning VM images and Deep Learning Containers are note quiiiiite 100% identical (for example, on runs on Debian OS while the other runs on Ubuntu).
+This led to a lot of time spent debugging what I had thought was a solved problem.
+(And did I mention this was my first time using docker containers?).

-If you'd like to hear about the craziness I encountered debugging this image (over 7 hours of debugging, which was why I had to split up my original single script into 6 partial scripts), sign up in the form below to get an email when the article comes out.
+If you'd like to hear about the craziness I encountered debugging this image (it was over 7 hours of debugging + waiting for scripts to run), sign up on the form below to get an email when that article comes out.